nullivex/apx-express-socket.io/README.md

 * Works with latest apx file object format
 * Supports sending json, xml, raw, and files
 * Added extensive testing against input and output formats
+* In order to support busboy and mime type detection node support for node ~0.8 has been dropped

 ### 0.2.0
 * Upgraded to work with apx 0.4.0
-* Added addional configuration parameters for express
+* Added additional configuration parameters for express
 * Socket.io can now be disabled through the config
 * Added additional configuration parameters for socket.io